 When formulating his illustrious three laws of magic, Sanderson established the categorization of hard and soft magic systems.
 Many fantasy authors took note due to his writing prestige and reputation.

 From there, the classification stuck.
 So now, many fantasy writers consider the fundamental characteristics of hard and soft magic systems when devising their own magical concepts.

 Which Type of Magic System is Better?

 The answer to this question is entirely dependent on your preferences as a reader or writer.
 As you saw, there are pros and cons for both hard magic systems and soft magic systems.

 If you like to read stories that strictly adhere to a sense of logic and reasoning, you are most likely drawn to hard magic systems.

-On the other hand, if you are more intrigued by novels that are formulated around a sense of bewilderment and awe, soft magic systems are probably the preferred choice for you.
+On the other hand, if you are more intrigued by novels formulated around a sense of bewilderment and awe, soft magic systems are probably the preferred choice for you.

 Both hard and soft magic systems have been proven successful in the past.
-Ultimately, I would not worry too much about the category of the magic system itself when concerned with content quality.
+So, ultimately, I would not worry too much about the category of the magic system itself when concerned with content quality.